vtexdocs/helpcenter/README.md

 Legacy redirects exported from the old portal, processed using the `help-center-content/docs-utils/generateRedirects.js` script.
 These handle specific article mappings that don't follow the standard patterns.

+##### Troubleshooting fallback

+Troubleshooting are new content types.
+In the old help center, they're published as tutorials.
+So to correctly redirect users, the `getStaticProps()` function of the tutorials page has a fallback flow.
+If no .md file is found for the requested tutorial slug, this flow checks the navigation data for troubleshooting articles with that slug, redirecting the user if it exists.

 #### Creating a redirect

 Follow the steps below to create a new redirect: